 The procedures of the test will be reviewed.

-If the client answered ‘Yes’ to any questions on page 1 of the PAR-Q+, they will be referred to the FitPro affiliated physician if they want to continue to pursue FitPro services.
+If the client answered ‘Yes’ to any questions on page 1 of the PAR-Q+, they will be referred to the FitPro Affiliated Physician or they can follow up with their physician if they want to continue to pursue FitPro services.
+It is important to note, even if someone goes to their personal physician, the Affiliated Physician will be used for any subsequent test.

+The Affiliated Physician is a UNLV faculty member.

 Screening on the scheduled day for a fitness test: